SmileiPIC/Smilei/doc/Sphinx/code_structure.rst

 .. _decomposition_summary:

 .. figure:: _static/figures/decomposition_summary.png
-  :width: 10cm
+  :width: 15cm

   Domain decomposition summary.

-Data structures and data container classes
+Data structures and main classes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+This section describes the main classes and the tree-like smilei data structure.
+The whole picture is shown in :numref:`data_structure`.

 .. _data_structure:

 .. figure:: _static/figures/data_structure.png
-  :width: 15cm
+  :width: 20cm

   General of the main tree-like data structure of Smilei.

-VectorPatch
+Class ``VectorPatch``
 """"""""""""""""""""""""""""""

-The class `vectorPatch` represents the MPI Patch collection described above and is the highest structure level.
+The class ``VectorPatch`` represents the MPI Patch collection described above and is the highest structure level.
-The class description is located in the directory  `src/patch <https://github.com/SmileiPIC/Smilei/tree/master/src/Patch>`_.
+The class description (``vectorPatch.h`` and ``vectorPatch.cpp``) is located in the directory  `src/patch <https://github.com/SmileiPIC/Smilei/tree/master/src/Patch>`_.
 Among the data components stored in this class, one of the most important is the list of patches.
-By definition, each MPI process has therefore only one declared `vectorPatch` object.
+By definition, each MPI process has therefore only one declared ``vectorPatch`` object.

-.. cpp:class:: vectorPatch
+.. cpp:class:: VectorPatch

-  .. cpp:member:: std::vector patch
+  .. cpp:member:: std::vector<Patch*> patches_

   List of patches located in this MPI patch collection.

-Patches
+The class ``VectorPatch`` contains the methods directly called in the PIC time loop in ``smilei.cpp``.

+Class ``Patch``
 """"""""""""""""""""""""""""""

-.. cpp:class:: patch
+.. cpp:class:: Patch

 Species
 """"""""""""""""""""""""""""""

-.. cpp:class:: species
+.. cpp:class:: Species

 Particles
 """"""""""""""""""""""""""""""

+.. cpp:class:: Particles

 Fields
+""""""""""""""""""""""""""""""

+Smilei MPI
 """"""""""""""""""""""""""""""

 The basic PIC loop implementation